bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.5.4

+* Fixed issue with combination of autoGeocode and originMarker settings.
+* Merged in pull request from [drcomix](https://github.com/drcomix) that fixed zoom issue with dragSearch setting.
+* Switched included remote scripts in example files to https.
+* Updated jQuery references to the latest version.

 ### Version 2.5.3

 * Removed check from createMarker method that removed spaces from categories - created issues with categories that have spaces.